Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | St.113, Boeung Keng Kang III, Boeung Keng Kang, Phnom Penh, Cambodia

 Also known as Tuol Sleng Genocide Museum, this is one of the most popular Cambodian genocide tours you can do.
-It is a former Secondary School which was used as a Security Prison during the Khmer Rouge regime which haunted Cambodia from 1975 to 1979.
-During its time as a prison up to 20,000 people were imprisoned here and it was used as a torture and execution site (one of 196 in the country).
+It is a former Secondary School that was used as a Security Prison during the Khmer Rouge regime, which haunted Cambodia from 1975 to 1979.
+During its time as a prison, up to 20,000 people were imprisoned here, and it was used as a torture and execution site (one of 196 in the country).

-Prisoners were shackled to the walls, the floor or to a long iron bar in the larger rooms.
+Prisoners were shackled to the walls, the floor, or to a long iron bar in the larger rooms.
 They were forbidden to speak to one another.
-There day here began at 4:30am and they were served but a few mouthfuls of porridge and leaf soup daily.
-They were sometimes even forced to consume human faeces or urine!
+Their day here began at 4:30 am, and they were served but a few mouthfuls of porridge and leaf soup daily.
+They were sometimes even forced to consume human feces or urine!

 It is believed that more than 12,000 prisoners died here.